-action plot hero setting main character(s) suspense villain mystery according to of course as a result of rather than in fact so that in order to then again
+action plot

+hero setting

+main character(s) suspense

+mystery villain

 - 1 Look at the words in the box.
-Which words describe ... - people in a story? - where the story takes place and what happens? - the type of story it is? - Talk to your partner.
+Which words describe ... - people in a story? - where the story takes place and what happens? - the type of story it is? - 2 Talk to your partner.
 Can you make a list of famous heroes and villains from books or films?
 Why were they so good or bad?